 Indicator Rationale No. new Child Protection Plans with 'Neglect' as the initial abuse type.
 Enables us to broadly understand the level of neglect being recorded, and to understand whether this changing over time.
-No. crimes classified as 'cruelty to a child or young person'.
-Enables us to broadly understand the level of neglect being recorded, and to understand whether this changing over time. % new Social Work Assessments that identify Neglect with coinciding 'Toxic Trio' factors also recorded.
+No. crimes classified as 'cruelty to a child or young person'. % new Social Work Assessments that identify Neglect with coinciding 'Toxic Trio' factors also recorded.
 Enables us to understand some key drivers of neglect, and whether the recording of any of these are increasing or decreasing. % new Child Protection Plans with 'Neglect' as initial abuse type, which are repeat CPPs.
 Allows us to assess whether support for children experiencing with neglect is reducing long-term risks.